fluxcd/flagger/docs/gitbook/faq.md

       weight: 0
 ```

-Therefore, The following virtual service forward the traffic to `/podinfo` by the above delegate VirtualService.
+Therefore, the following virtual service forwards the traffic to `/podinfo` by the above delegate VirtualService.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3